Zachary-Levesque/Quantum-Math-Quest/README.md

 ## Team members
 ### Zachary Levesque:
 4th year Electrical Engineering and Physics student at the University of Ottawa.
 Zachary is an expert in machine learning.
+Zachary determined the majority of the quantum algorithms used in the code.

 ### Aleksa Zarin:
 4th year Electrical Engineering and Physics student at the University of Ottawa.
-Aleksa is an expert in Python libraries
+Aleksa is an expert in Python libraries.
+Aleksa wrote the python structure and tree that was employed.

 ### Samir Jr Abou Serhal:
 4th year Electrical Engineering and Physics student at the University of Ottawa.
 Samir is in charge of documentation and maintenance.
+Samir developped and solved the mathematical questions that are being asked.